goamaral/war-of-faith/README.md

 - Leader timeout - If a village is left without a leader enough time, troops/milicia will rebel

 ## TODO
-- Add another simple troop
-- Pillage
+- World - On max troop quantity click, pick max quantity
+- Block opening enemy village
+- Block cancelling order that is coming back
-- End game
+- End game (5 min with all the mighty temples)
+- Add stats to troops (defense, attack, capacity)
 - Server simulation
 - Reveal fog fields on movement
 - Player 2
-- Main hall effect
+- Building effects
 - Temple effect